maxdudek/crystallizationDatabase/README.md

 * Standardization of chemical names by a dictionary of compounds
 * Application to dynamically build and improve the dictionary

+The crystallization database is stored as a list of Python objects serialized to a binary file (with a `.pkl` extension*).
+The Python objects come from the Structure class, and contain information including PDB ID, sequences, and crystallization details.
+They are created by pulling the information of every structure from the PDB which contains relevant crystallization details (~113k structures).
+A “detail parsing function” is used to turn the raw plain English details in the PDB into a consistently formatted list of chemical compounds and their concentration, which is also stored as part of the Structure objects.
+A compound dictionary was also built to map the most commonly extracted compound names (about 680 of them) to a set of unique standardized names (~350) for consistency.
+All compound names which appear more than 30 times in the PDB are recognized, and they account for 88% of all compound names which are extracted by the detail parsing function.

+Of the 113k structures with chemical details, over 88k (77%) are “sensible” – that is, all of the compounds which were extracted from the crystallization details are recognized by the compound dictionary.
+The “sensible structures” database is the database which should be used for analysis, as complete recognition by the dictionary is a sign that the detail parsing function performed as expected, and correctly extracted the reservoir compounds.
+The structures which are not “sensible” may be so for a few reasons:
+1. They contain uncommon compounds which are not yet recognized by the dictionary – these compounds, many of which are the name of the protein itself, must be added manually, which is time consuming
+2. The detail parsing function can not properly extract compounds from the details due to unexpected syntax, spacing, or punctuation
+3. The details field contains a mistake, typo, or a lack of sufficient details.

+For more details and results from the project, see the project poster in `project_poster.pdf`.

 For more information on how to use the package see the [Wiki](https://github.com/maxdudek/crystallizationDatabase/wiki).

 Contact Max Dudek at max.dudek@pitt.edu if you have any questions.

+\* The database file is too large to include in the repository.
+See the Wiki for more information about downloading it.